NaveenKY/Export/README.md

 Below are the few feature supported by Export:
-- Export JSON Array to CSV
+- Export JSON Array to CSV/XLS
-- Export JSON Object to CSV
+- Export JSON Object to CSV/XLS
-- Export JSON String to CSV
+- Export JSON String to CSV/XLS

 ###  Coming Soon